pvtrcorps/scene_nodes/README.md

 The tree can be evaluated via the **Sync to Scene** operator (accessible with **F3**) or from a Python script.
 The operator uses the Scene Graph tree currently open in the Node Editor (or the first one it finds in the file) so scenes don't need their own tree pointer.
-Each **Render** node in the tree produces an output image during evaluation.
+When present, **Render** nodes in the tree produce output images during evaluation.

 ## Quick Example